kprecise/punk-api-beer-filter/README.md

 The Search Filter consists of two radio buttons that can be selected to filter products by name (ascending order) or by price (highest first).
 Name is selected by default.

 ## Fonts
 A font (Galada) is imported into the project via the head of the index.htmnl file.
-To avoid performance issues when running your site on Google Page Speed, Web Font Loader is used.
+To avoid performance issues when running your site on Google Page Speed (Render Blocking CSS), Web Font Loader is used.

 ## Quick Start